ChristopherMorrison/ctf-tool/docs/SETUP-CHECKLIST.md

+# SETUP CHECKLIST
+a simple checklist for hosting a real ctfd instance with this tool, do these post-zip upload

 # TBD items
 * SSL/DNS for the CTFd instance
 * IP for the Challenge host, can probably go static and have ACM pay for it